 Proximal Phalanx Fracture

-- Intra-articular fractures of the head
+- Fractures of the head

-- Extra-articular fractures of the neck
+- Fractures of the base

-- Extra-articular fractures of the shaft
+- Fractures of the neck

-- Extra-articular fractures of the base
+- Fractures of the shaft

-- Intra-articular fractures of the base
+- Fractures of the base

 Fracture pattern can be transverse, short oblique, long oblique or spiral for shaft fractures.
 Intra-articular fractures can be partial or complete.